Rmin1995/Judge/Readme.txt

 		mainwindow.ui	Graphical user interface of the project Makefile	Compile settings of the project

+	sample\	There is a sample for project in this folder yourCode.cpp	This code produce sum of two bignum number corrCode.cpp	This code produce sum of two integer testMaker.cpp	This code produce two random integer between 1 to 1000*1000*1000

 	Readme.txt	The explanation of the project
 	LICENSE		License of the project
 	README.md	A brief explanation of the project

 3. Package Installation for Linux
 	a.
 The necessary packages to be installed prior to this are as follows: